plundell/graphql_demo/README.md

 ## Development
-Use Reacts builtin dev server to develop the app: `npm run start`
+Use Reacts builtin dev server to develop the app by running: `npm start`